reneald/vaadinbooking/exercises/src/main/java/com/switchfully/vaadin/exercise_05_binding_beans/README.md

 ![screenshot](exercise.png)

 ## Part 1: Adding a new Accomodation
-Add a 'Add new accomodation button' that show a form to add an new Accomodation.
+Add a 'Add new accomodation button' that shows a form to add an new Accomodation.

 Create an EditAccomodationForm component by writing a new class extending `FormLayout`.